Skip to main content

 If your plugin requires it, you can also allow the merchant to configure certain settings via a Configure button that appears in the Actions column of the Checkout Marketplace after the plugin is installed.

 To enable this button to appear, you must provide a Marketplace Settings URL via the Plugin Intake Form.
-Reach out to the API Support Team if you already submitted this form without this URL.
+Reach out to Customer Success if you already submitted this form without this URL.

 You have two options for creating a plugin configuration page: